Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 Virtual +1 Funny to you.

-I have no problem with systemd (Score:4, Insightful)
+I have no problem with systemd (Score:4, Interesting)

 Yeah, yeah I know the history of its development and how log files are binary and the whole debug kernel flag fiasco.
 And I don't care.
 By the time I used systemd, that had already long passed.